james-stevens/powerdns-webui/example/README.md

 * You have your Lets-Encrypt key & certs in `/opt/daemon/keys/letsencrypt`
 * You are using `/opt/pid` as the Apache PID & cgi-sock directory.

+Then copy the password fiel to the Apache `conf` directory

+`sudo cp example/passwd /usr/local/apache2/conf/passwd`

 If any of these don't match what you want, just change the settings in `httpd.conf`.

 With this project cloned to `/opt/websites/pdns/powerdns-webui`, run the following